Barclays Increases United Rentals (NYSE:URI) Price Target to $255.00

-United Rentals (NYSE:URI) had its price target upped by Barclays from $190.00 to $255.00 in a research note issued to investors on Tuesday morning, The Fly reports.
-Barclays currently has an underweight rating on the construction company’s stock.
-The analysts noted that the move was a valuation call.
+United Rentals (NYSE:URI) had its price objective boosted by Barclays from $190.00 to $255.00 in a report published on Monday, Benzinga reports.
+The firm currently has an underweight rating on the construction company’s stock.

-Several other analysts have also recently commented on the stock.
-OTR Global upgraded shares of United Rentals to a positive rating in a research report on Tuesday, December 22nd.
-KeyCorp upped their price objective on United Rentals from $290.00 to $355.00 and gave the company an overweight rating in a report on Tuesday, March 2nd.
-Zacks Investment Research cut United Rentals from a buy rating to a hold rating and set a $266.00 target price on the stock. in a report on Tuesday, February 2nd.
-Redburn Partners assumed coverage on United Rentals in a research note on Wednesday, February 24th.
-They issued a buy rating for the company.
-Finally, Bank of America upgraded shares of United Rentals from a neutral rating to a buy rating in a report on Friday, November 20th.
-Two research analysts have rated the stock with a sell rating, thirteen have issued a hold rating and eleven have issued a buy rating to the stock.
-The stock has a consensus rating of Hold and an average target price of $209.21.
+A number of other brokerages have also commented on URI.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell increased their price objective on United Rentals from $265.00 to $350.00 in a research report on Tuesday, March 16th.
+Oppenheimer reiterated a hold rating on shares of United Rentals in a research report on Thursday, January 28th.
+Smith Barney Citigroup lowered United Rentals from a buy rating to a neutral rating in a research report on Thursday, December 17th.
+KeyCorp increased their price objective on United Rentals from $290.00 to $355.00 and gave the company an overweight rating in a research report on Tuesday, March 2nd.
+Finally, Zacks Investment Research lowered United Rentals from a buy rating to a hold rating and set a $266.00 price objective on the stock. in a research report on Tuesday, February 2nd.
+Two investment analysts have rated the stock with a sell rating, thirteen have issued a hold rating and eleven have given a buy rating to the company.
+The stock has an average rating of Hold and an average target price of $209.21.

-United Rentals (NYSE:URI) last released its earnings results on Wednesday, January 27th.
-The construction company reported $5.04 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $4.26 by $0.78.
-United Rentals had a net margin of 10.69% and a return on equity of 34.19%.
-The company had revenue of $2.28 billion for the quarter, compared to the consensus estimate of $2.17 billion.
-During the same period in the prior year, the company posted $5.60 EPS.
-The company’s revenue was down 7.2% compared to the same quarter last year.
-As a group, sell-side analysts expect that United Rentals will post 16.75 EPS for the current year.
+United Rentals (NYSE:URI) last released its quarterly earnings results on Wednesday, January 27th.
+The construction company reported $5.04 EPS for the quarter, topping the Zacks’ consensus estimate of $4.26 by $0.78.
+The business had revenue of $2.28 billion for the quarter, compared to analyst estimates of $2.17 billion.
+United Rentals had a return on equity of 34.19% and a net margin of 10.69%.
+United Rentals’s revenue for the quarter was down 7.2% on a year-over-year basis.
+During the same period in the prior year, the company earned $5.60 EPS.
+As a group, equities analysts expect that United Rentals will post 16.75 earnings per share for the current year.

-In other United Rentals news, EVP Craig Adam Pintoff sold 1,897 shares of the business’s stock in a transaction that occurred on Friday, January 29th.
-The stock was sold at an average price of $242.96, for a total transaction of $460,895.12.
-Following the transaction, the executive vice president now owns 22,647 shares of the company’s stock, valued at $5,502,315.12.
-The sale was disclosed in a document filed with the SEC, which is available through this link.
-Also, COO Dale A. Asplund sold 6,982 shares of the stock in a transaction on Monday, February 1st.
-The shares were sold at an average price of $248.99, for a total value of $1,738,448.18.
-Following the completion of the sale, the chief operating officer now owns 19,604 shares in the company, valued at approximately $4,881,199.96.
+In other news, EVP Craig Adam Pintoff sold 1,692 shares of the firm’s stock in a transaction dated Friday, March 12th.
+The stock was sold at an average price of $314.37, for a total value of $531,914.04.
+Following the completion of the transaction, the executive vice president now owns 18,876 shares in the company, valued at approximately $5,934,048.12.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, COO Dale A. Asplund sold 6,982 shares of United Rentals stock in a transaction dated Monday, February 1st.
+The stock was sold at an average price of $248.99, for a total value of $1,738,448.18.
+Following the transaction, the chief operating officer now owns 19,604 shares of the company’s stock, valued at approximately $4,881,199.96.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 10,571 shares of company stock valued at $2,731,257.
-Corporate insiders own 1.00% of the company’s stock.
+Insiders sold a total of 10,571 shares of company stock worth $2,731,257 in the last three months.
+Company insiders own 1.00% of the company’s stock.

-Several institutional investors and hedge funds have recently modified their holdings of URI.
-California Public Employees Retirement System boosted its position in shares of United Rentals by 4.7% in the third quarter.
-California Public Employees Retirement System now owns 175,172 shares of the construction company’s stock valued at $30,568,000 after acquiring an additional 7,919 shares during the period.
-Janney Montgomery Scott LLC grew its position in shares of United Rentals by 58.8% during the 3rd quarter.
-Janney Montgomery Scott LLC now owns 18,453 shares of the construction company’s stock worth $3,220,000 after purchasing an additional 6,834 shares in the last quarter.
-Blair William & Co.
-IL increased its holdings in shares of United Rentals by 367.1% during the third quarter.
-Blair William & Co.
-IL now owns 15,387 shares of the construction company’s stock worth $2,685,000 after purchasing an additional 12,093 shares during the period.
-Aperio Group LLC raised its position in shares of United Rentals by 3.5% in the third quarter.
-Aperio Group LLC now owns 69,356 shares of the construction company’s stock valued at $12,103,000 after buying an additional 2,328 shares in the last quarter.
-Finally, M&T Bank Corp boosted its stake in shares of United Rentals by 4.8% in the third quarter.
-M&T Bank Corp now owns 5,610 shares of the construction company’s stock valued at $980,000 after buying an additional 255 shares during the period.
-96.14% of the stock is currently owned by institutional investors.
+A number of institutional investors have recently bought and sold shares of the stock.
+Centaurus Financial Inc. grew its holdings in United Rentals by 3.9% during the fourth quarter.
+Centaurus Financial Inc. now owns 1,071 shares of the construction company’s stock worth $248,000 after purchasing an additional 40 shares during the period.
+Flputnam Investment Management Co. grew its holdings in United Rentals by 2.4% during the fourth quarter.
+Flputnam Investment Management Co. now owns 1,685 shares of the construction company’s stock worth $391,000 after purchasing an additional 40 shares during the period.
+Clearstead Advisors LLC grew its holdings in United Rentals by 5.2% during the third quarter.
+Clearstead Advisors LLC now owns 1,008 shares of the construction company’s stock worth $176,000 after purchasing an additional 50 shares during the period.
+Hudock Inc. grew its holdings in United Rentals by 11.6% during the fourth quarter.
+Hudock Inc. now owns 481 shares of the construction company’s stock worth $111,000 after purchasing an additional 50 shares during the period.
+Finally, SeaBridge Investment Advisors LLC grew its holdings in United Rentals by 0.8% during the fourth quarter.
+SeaBridge Investment Advisors LLC now owns 7,470 shares of the construction company’s stock worth $1,732,000 after purchasing an additional 59 shares during the period.
+Institutional investors and hedge funds own 96.14% of the company’s stock.

 United Rentals Company Profile